What we do

 Booking a patient at King's

 We do not offer an emergency service.
-However, appropriately prepared patients can be seen within seven working days.
+However, appropriately prepared patients can be seen within 7 working days.

 Please complete the relevant form and note any pre-consultation investigations required: